Arabic Language & North African Studies Summer Program

 The four-week intensive Arabic Language program typically has two options: the month of June or the month of July.
 The eight-week program runs from early June to the end of July.
 The North African Studies Program follows the regular summer session calendar and takes place from early June to mid-Juily.
 Participants should plan to arrive three days prior to the start dates of the program.

-The program offers eight tracks which are described below:
+The program offers seven tracks which are described below:

 Modern Standard Arabic language class, beginning, intermediate or advanced level for 6-8 credits, 8 week session.